 It Is More Common Than You Think

 If you or your teen just failed the driving test, take a deep breath.
-A significant percentage of first-time test takers don’t pass the Virginia road skills test on their first attempt.
-You’re not alone, and failing doesn’t mean you’re a bad driver.
+Failing doesn’t mean you’re a bad driver.
 It means there are specific skills that need more practice before you’re ready to drive independently.

 Even professional driving instructors had to learn and practice extensively before they became skilled behind the wheel.
 Every experienced driver on the road today was once a nervous beginner.
-The road test is designed to be thorough, evaluating roughly 50 different driving maneuvers, and it’s completely normal for new drivers to need more than one attempt to demonstrate all of those skills under pressure.
+The road test evaluates safe vehicle control, observation, and compliance with traffic laws, and some new drivers need more than one attempt to demonstrate those skills under pressure.

 What matters most isn’t whether you failed, but what you do next.
 The drivers who pass on their second attempt are the ones who take the time to honestly assess their weaknesses and put in focused practice.